Overview

 • \(OREB = \textrm{Home OREB} + \textrm{Away OREB}\)

 It is imperative that you follow these specifications.
-Your group will be making predictions of the three variables for all NBA games between April 9 and April 14, inclusively.
+Your group will be making predictions of the three variables for all NBA games between Mar 7 and Mar 21, inclusively.
 Your predictions should be saved in the dataset called Predictions.
 Here you will find missing values where future predictions will be placed.
 This completed file should be submitted along with a paper summarizing your methodology.
 You will not only be graded by your methodology, but also by your predictive accuracy.
 The variables, \(Spread\), \(Total\), and \(OREB\) will all be evaluated by mean absolute error (MAE).
-For each of the variables, the top 6 groups will get 3 points, the middle 6 groups will get 2 points, and the bottom 6 groups will get 1 point.
+For each of the variables, the top 5 groups will get 3 points, the middle 5 groups will get 2 points, and the bottom 4 groups will get 1 point.
 All three variables are numeric.
-If you fail to get predictions or the predictions are not numeric values, you will get 0 points.
+If you fail to submit predictions on time or the predictions are not numeric values, you will get 0 points.

 For the engineering of new variables, consider creating differences and ratios between the stats for the home and away teams.
 Also, it may be useful to create variables that represent past information such as moving averages or lagged variables.
 You should be able to explain and defend the variables you create.

 For the use of outside data, research other variables that could be important for prediction of the three variables.
-You must find data from other online sources that are not part of Nathan Lauga’s Kaggle Data.
-This could be injury data, advanced metrics on players, play-by-play data, or recent data.
+You must find data from other online sources that are not part of the starting data .
+This could be injury data, advanced metrics on players, play-by-play data, or more recent data that you webscraped.
 I am grading you on your creativity so utilizing recent data for your outside data requirement would be helpful for predicting, but would definitely be less creative than other options.
 Below is a list of potential options:

 Start End Task

 On the first page, you should title your paper and give the names of the team members who contributed.
+If someone didn’t do any work, don’t put their name on it so I can give them a 0.
 The content of the paper should be organized in the following 4 subsections:

 1) Data Information